ralucatudor/3DMP/homework-2/README.md

 # Homework no. 2
 ## Isometric exercises

-Models A1, A2, A3 and A4 have been modeled based on the following isometric schemes:
+A1, A2, A3 and A4 have been modeled based on the following isometric schemes:

 ### A1
 ![A1](isometric-schemes/A1.png)